ischrauwen-lab/Biorepository/Script_Information/How_To_Use_Singularity.md

 # How To Use Singularity

-For more information please refer to the [user guid for Singularity](https://docs.sylabs.io/guides/2.6/user-guide/index.html).
+For more information please refer to the [user guide for Singularity](https://docs.sylabs.io/guides/2.6/user-guide/index.html).

 ## Before Downloading: